odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Action

-In an [ADR](https://github.com/pmjones/adr/blob/master/ADR.md) system, a single Action is the main purpose of a class or closure.
-Each Action would be represented by a individual class or closure.
+In an [ADR](https://github.com/pmjones/adr/blob/master/ADR.md) system, each Action is represented by a individual class or closure.

+The Action mediates between the **Domain** and the **Responder**.

 The Action interacts with the Domain in the same way a Controller interacts with a Model but does not interact with a View or template system.
 It sends data to the Responder and invokes it so it can build the HTTP response.

-The *Action* mediates between the *Domain* and the *Responder*.

-"Single Action Controllers" means: One action per class.
+> "Single Action Controllers" means: One action per class.

 The *Action* does only these things: